chuckkainrath/discord-clone-project/README.md

 ![Postacard Main Page](https://drive.google.com/uc?export=view&id=1NnYz5ibhZW-0IFqUbvCyDYLaV8Ek52SP)
-# Postacard
+# Racket
-Postacard is a photo website where users can upload and browse photos.
-Users can create customized postcards from uploaded images.
+Racket is a chat application inspired by discord where users can create servers and channels as well as send messages.
+Users can also invite their friends to servers so they can chat in real time.

 ## Features
- - Upload photos and crop them to postcard dimensions.
-Photos can be either set to public or private.
- - Users can choose a photo and create a postcard from it.
-Users can then save/download the postcard.
-Templates can be reused.
- - Users can like/unlike photos and can view their liked photos on their profile page.
+ - Users can create servers and invite others to join those servers.
- - Users can follow/unfollow other users and can view their follows/followers on their profile page.
+ - Users can recieve invites to join servers from other users.
+ - Users can create different channels for each server for others to message in.
+ - Users can send messages in real time to channels within servers.

 ## Technology

  - ReactJS
  - Redux
- - AWS S3
- - KonvaJS
  - Flask
+ - Websockets
  - SQLAlchemy
  - PostgreSQL